What happens if I have been reported for a possible violation?

 If you are interested in becoming a Conduct or Honor Advisor, please see the CHAP website.

 There are two phases to a hearing: the violations phase and, if found in violation, the sanctions phase.
 You are entitled to name any material witnesses that you believe are necessary parties to your case, subject to the Chair's discretion.
 Please note that you must inform the Chair within 48 hours of the hearing with the names of any witnesses you wish to call.

-For the sanctions phase, you are entitled to bring up to two (2) character witnesses and/or letters written on your behalf to be read at the hearing.
+For the sanctions phase, you are entitled to bring up to two (2) character witnesses and introduce letters relevant to the issue of sanctioning to be read at the hearing.
 We recognize that asking your friends, teachers, or other important people in your life to come speak on your behalf at an Honor Council hearing can be both awkward and intimidating.
 We have provided witness information which details our expectations for witnesses and what witnesses can expect from us.
 Use this as a reference when explaining the role and importance of the character witness to those you have chosen to represent you.

 What happens at a hearing?

 The hearing occurs in two phases, Judgment and Sanctioning, and both phases typically are held in the same night.
 A sanctions hearing only occurs when a violation has been determined.